-During the month of May, the PW/DRRD, County EMD and Public Information Officer, should work together to include information regarding the debris management process to the public.
+When activated, the PW/DRRD, County EMD and Public Information Officer, should work together to include information regarding the debris management process to the public.
 Examples of this information would be:

 - Proper set-out techniques for vegetative and Construction and Demolition (C&D) debris; - Proper set-out and/or drop-off locations for HHW; - Debris hotline information; - Estimated timelines for collection; and - Explanation of first, second and third passes.